Readit News logoReadit News

 I've been sketching a board game engine which would represent the game logic as normal code instead.
 It seems promising, but it really needs a couple of language features which don't exist in the mainstream yet, like serialisation of suspended async functions.

-Savageman · 8 months ago
+Savageman · a year ago

 How does secret state fit in this?
 If you want each player hand to be secret, then each player has its own state?